ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 # Arguments Vs. Parameters

-Another thing that's worth to differenciate is the concept of arguments and parameters.
+Another thing that's worth differentiating is the concept of arguments and parameters.
 When we define a method, the parameters are part of the definition, the parameters are the variables that will contain the values that we use when calling that method.
 Arguments are the actual values that we use when we call a method.
 So, in this code:

 ```ruby
 def my_method(foo)